Talha2503/Backend-AI-Assignments/README.md

 - Accepts an empty string `""` as a valid title (no `.strip()` check) — mine rejects it
 - `DELETE` returns `200` with a message body instead of `204` with an empty body

-## AI vs me (Stage 6, Week 3 — the database migration)

-**My prompt:**
-> So what I did was store a database in the CRUD that was empty before, that's it.

-**What the AI did better:**
-Nothing, really — my prompt was extremely thin, so the AI had to guess at almost everything, and most of its guesses were wrong or unsafe.
-If anything, this run proved how much a vague prompt costs you.

-**What it got wrong or ignored:**
-- The seed data duplicates every time the server restarts — no "only insert if the table is empty" check, so 3 tasks became 6 after a single restart
-- `GET /tasks/{id}` builds the SQL query with an f-string (`WHERE id = {task_id}`) instead of a parameterized `?` placeholder — a real SQL injection risk, not just a style issue
-- `PUT` and `DELETE` never check whether a row actually existed before responding — updating or deleting a nonexistent id still returns `200`, never `404`
-- Missing `title` returns FastAPI's default `422` instead of the `400` my original API used
-- `done` comes back as `0`/`1` instead of `true`/`false`, breaking the "the API doesn't change" promise from Assignment 1
-- `DELETE` returns `200` with a message body instead of `204` with an empty body

-**What my prompt forgot to specify — and what the AI silently decided:**
-Almost everything.
-I never said which database to use (it guessed SQLite, correctly, but that was luck), never mentioned seeding at all, never said to reuse parameterized queries, and never restated the 400/404/204 status code rules from Assignment 1.
-The AI filled every one of those gaps with its own defaults, and most of those defaults were either insecure or wrong.

-**One rematch:**
-A much better prompt would specify: "Migrate this in-memory FastAPI CRUD API to SQLite.
-Use parameterized queries only.
-Seed 3 example tasks, but only if the table is empty — never duplicate them on restart.
-Keep the exact same endpoints, status codes (400 for invalid input, 404 for unknown id, 204 for delete), and response shapes as before."
-That single paragraph would have caught nearly every bug above.

-**What my prompt forgot to specify — and what the AI silently decided:**
 I never specified the seed data, the health check endpoint, the exact status codes (400 vs 422, 204 vs 200), or that empty-string titles should be rejected too.
 The AI just picked its own defaults for all of that — mostly FastAPI's out-of-the-box validation behavior — instead of the exact rules the assignment wanted.

 **One rematch:**